jake-87/blog/content/blog/pattern-unification-short.md

 "Normal unification" here is your fairly traditional unification for typechecking; it is somewhat different in a dependent setting, but not too different.
 (Look here later for a series on this!)

+All of the following is then discussing `Main.hs` and the concrete implementation of solving a metavariable.
+This maps somewhat closely from `pattern-unification.txt`, but can be understood standalone.

 > Andras' puts it better than i could: